arnoN7/dbt-incremental-stream/README.md

 ## Limitations

 Current known limitations :
-* Only one input [stream](https://docs.snowflake.com/en/user-guide/streams-intro) can be used per model.
-Implementation can evolve to tackle the need if required
-* When `stream_ref` or `stream_source` is dropped and recreated [stream](https://docs.snowflake.com/en/user-guide/streams-intro) must be dropped.
+* When a `stream_ref` or a `stream_source` table is dropped and recreated [stream](https://docs.snowflake.com/en/user-guide/streams-intro) must be dropped.
 If not you will observe the following error
 ```
  091901 (01000): Base table 'DB_NAME.SCH_NAME.XXX_TABLE' dropped, cannot read from stream 'S_YYY_XXX_TABLE' in line 1 position 21
 ```
+* `on_schema_change` parameter might work in certain conditions but is not currently supported

 ## Credits
 Thanks to [jeremiahhansen ❄️](https://github.com/jeremiahhansen) for the inspiring [implementation](https://github.com/jeremiahhansen/snowflake-helper-dbt) (done in 2020) of streams & tasks on Snowflake